gomandr/pedestrians-tracking/README.md

 Three examples of the work done by the proposed algorithm are found in folder Final_videos.

 ## Installation
-The libraries in requirements.txt are neeeded to properly execute the code.
+The libraries in requirements.txt are needed to properly execute the code.

 ## GPU or not
 The code is written in order to run without GPU.
-To aceelerate the execution, small changes should be done in the code.
+To accelerate the execution, small changes should be done in the code.

 ## Get trained models